feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 #### `src`

-A Feature App can be loaded and integrated by defining a `src` which is the URL to its browser module bundle:
+A Feature App can be loaded and integrated by defining a `src` which is the URL of its browser module bundle:

 ```js
 import {FeatureAppLoader} from '@feature-hub/react';